ExpressLRS/Docs/docs/quick-start/receivers/radiomaster-rp-2400.md

 ## Wiring up your receiver

-!!! attention ""
+!!! attention "Note"
-    *Note: There are Flight Controllers that will pull the RX pads `LOW` which will put the ESP-based receivers into `Bootloader Mode` unintentionally.
+    There are Flight Controllers that will pull the RX pads `LOW` which will put the ESP-based receivers into `Bootloader Mode` unintentionally.
 A solid LED light on these receivers even with the TX module off is a sign they are in Bootloader Mode.
-If this is the case, rewire the receiver to a different UART.*
+If this is the case, rewire the receiver to a different UART.

 <figure markdown>
 ![RadioMaster RP1 2.4GHz wiring pinout](../../assets/images/RM-EP1.png)
+<figcaption>RadioMaster RP1 2.4GHz</figcaption>
 </figure>

 <figure markdown>
 ![RadioMaster RP2 2.4GHz wiring pinout](../../assets/images/RM-EP2.png)
+<figcaption>RadioMaster RP2 2.4GHz</figcaption>
 </figure>

 The images above show the receivers' pinouts and their connections.
 As we're dealing with UART connection, Rx on the receiver goes to a TX pad on the FC, and Tx on the receiver goes to an uninverted Rx pad on the FC.